 n., (DVD) A type of single- or double-sided, optical digital medium that is capable of storing from 4.7 to 8.5 gigabytes of digital data on two continuous, microscopic, spiral tracks or grooves that are cut and read by a laser beam.
 Its logical format specifications are governed by the Universal Disk Format (UDF) specification.
 Syn.: digital versatile disc.
-See also: compact disc; non-volatile storage; optical disk.
+[Computer and Information Sciences]